James Scudamore (courtier): Armour of Sir James Scudamore

 Sir James Scudamore left behind some of the finest surviving suits of armour from Elizabethan England, built at the royal Greenwich armoury.
 His tournament armour features a distinctive armet of the Greenwich style with a high visor and a raised crest; articulated tassets and cuisses, and cris-crossing strips of blued steel inlaid with elaborate gold designs.
 Another armour, in the later cuirassier style, features a burgonet with a falling-buffe visor and detailed gilding and etching.
 It is in this armour that he is shown in his portrait which now hangs at Holme Lacy.
 It is obvious from the painting that the armour was originally coloured a dark shade, and had been polished down to bare steel during its restoration.
 The pattern for this armour is identical to several others in the Jacob Album including William Compton, 1st Earl of Northampton.
 A portrait of Compton shows him wearing an armour of more or less identical appearance.

 Scudamore's suits of armour were discovered in 1911 packed away in a chest in the attic of an abandoned tower at Holme Lacy, in an extreme state of disrepair and significantly damaged by rust.
 They had been sitting in a chest beneath an eave through which water had been trickling down into a pool on the floor; they had likely been in this sorry condition for several hundred years.
 The owner of the estate at the time, Lord Chesterfield, put the armour up at auction for the sum of twenty pounds.
 A dealer who happened to notice it at the auction informed Chesterfield that it was worth far more, and purchased it for the sum of two thousand pounds.
 Later, Chesterfield happened by chance upon that dealer's shop, and saw the same armour for sale – for fifteen thousand pounds.
 Chesterfield sued the dealer and the armour was returned to him.
-The suits of armour were subsequently purchased by J. Pierpont Morgan and given to the Metropolitan Museum of Art in New York City, where they underwent extensive restoration and had those pieces that were missing altogether replaced with replicas made by Daniel Tachaux.
+The suits of armour were subsequently purchased by J. P. Morgan and given to the Metropolitan Museum of Art in New York City, where they underwent extensive restoration and had those pieces that were missing altogether replaced with replicas made by Daniel Tachaux.
 They remain on display today.